ChatFAQ/ChatFAQ/doc/source/modules/widget/index.md

 `fsmDef`<span style="color:orange;">*</span>: name of the FSM definition to use.

-`widgetConfigId` id of the widget configuration to use, firstly you need to create a widget configuration on the admin.
-If provided the attributes defiuned straign on the element will override the ones defined on the admin's widget configuration **except for the boolean attributes** which will prevail the ones defined on the admin's widget configuration.
+`widgetConfigId` is the ID of the widget configuration to use.
+First, you need to create a widget configuration in the admin panel.
+If provided, the attributes explicitly defined on the element will override those in the admin's widget configuration, **except for boolean attributes**, which will be set to `true` if either the admin's widget configuration or the element's attributes have them set to `true`.

 `conversationId`: id of the conversation to use, if not provided a new conversation will be created.